MSIM Admissions FAQ

 Q: I don't have a bachelor's degree OR my bachelor's degree is from a school that is unaccredited, but I have a lot of work experience.
 Can I still apply to the program?

 A: The UW Graduate School requires that all graduate level applicants have a bachelor's degree (or equivalent) from an accredited institution.
 The MSIM admissions committee has no specific policy regarding admitting students who do not have a bachelor's degree.
 However, if you submit a complete application by the deadline, it will be reviewed.
-If the admissions committee decides to recommend you for admission to the program, we will have to enter a petition on your behalf with the UW Graduate School.
+If the admissions committee decides to recommend you for admission to the program, we will enter a petition on your behalf with the UW Graduate School.
 We are not able to guarantee that this petition would be approved.

 Application Materials